 Once the pages are created, it’s up to you to fill in the translated content for each language-specific homepage.

-Step 2: Translate Your Content
+Step 2: Translate Your Posts and Pages

 Here’s how to do it step by step: